 On September 1, 2019, Hurricane Dorian made landfall in the Bahamas as a category 5 hurricane.
 The storm has since downgraded and migrated out of the area, but the level of devastation and the long-term consequences are unknown at this time.

-As the Atlantic hurricane season kicks into high gear in June, lawmakers in Washington are still arguing over exactly how much disaster relief funding to send to regions hit by hurricanes last year, and even 2 years ago, in the case of Puerto Rico.
+In June, as the Atlantic hurricane season kicked into high gear, lawmakers in Washington were still arguing over exactly how much disaster relief funding to send to regions hit by hurricanes last year, and even 2 years ago, in the case of Puerto Rico.

 “There are several infectious disease risks that might occur after a natural disaster,” said Sarah M. Bishop, MSN, APRN, CCNS, CIC, director of infection prevention and control at the University of Louisville Hospital.